 when water is at a stand still for any length of time.
 This may cause extensive, irreversible

-damage to the unit and is not covered under warranty.
+damage to the ultraviolet water filter and is not covered under warranty.

 Do I install my UV vertically or horizontally?

 The Viper SL Ultraviolet Sterilizer must be installed horizontally.

 What should my flow rate be on my pond or fresh water aquarium?

 The optimum flow rate for UV light water treatment on your pond or fresh water aquarium is to turn over the volume of water